 “I begin my response by acknowledging the experience they had, then offer an explanation for the situation, if possible, and try to be objective,” she said.

 Finally, she provides three ways for the customer to reach her to discuss the experience in more detail – direct message through Yelp, the number to the restaurant, and her email.
 She wants to learn from the reviews to make the business stronger.

 Negative reviews happen to everyone.
-The fact that a customer gave you a negative review should not be earth shattering and businesses need to be prepared to respond to the review gracefully.
+The fact that a customer gave you a negative review should not be earth-shattering and businesses need to be prepared to respond to the review gracefully.
 Luckily, good reviews also happen, and they happen frequently.
-(Did you know that 68% of reviews on Yelp are 4 stars or higher?)
-Yelp has a great article about responding to negative reviews here.
+(Did you know that 68% of reviews on Yelp are 4 stars or higher?).

 7. Use the Feedback

 After analyzing her data Stacee realized she needed to make some internal changes.
 P.F.
 Chang’s in Reno no longer hires servers from the outside.
 They hire runners, bussers, and hostesses and give performance-based promotions into serving positions.
 This was a specific business decision that Stacee made in order to put an emphasis on customer service.

 If you are noticing consistent topics in your reviews that reflect weak spots in your business – change it!
 Yelp is like having free customer service surveys at your disposal.
 Use that data to help you make smart decisions for your business.

 Stacee talks to her staff about Yelp – a lot.
 Every staff meeting has some mention of a review and an update about where they are with stars.